rafimrfdn/portfolio/src/posts/0016-how-to-run-an-apache-web-server-using-docker-on-an-aws-ec2-instance.md

 Then, the web page has been updated successfully.

-### Step 7: Stop the Apache Web Server
+### Step 7: Stop the Docker Container

-To stop the Apache web server, we need to run the following command.
+To stop the Docker container, we need to get the container ID of the Apache container.

 ```bash
 # To get the Docker container ID